timescale/docs/self-hosted/install/installation-docker.md

 -e POSTGRES_PASSWORD=password timescale/timescaledb-ha:pg14-latest
 ```

-When you install TimescaleDB using a Docker container, the PostgreSQL settings
+When you install Timescale using a Docker container, the PostgreSQL settings
 are inherited from the container.
 In most cases, you do not need to adjust them.
 However, if you need to change a setting you can add `-c setting=value` to your
 Docker `run` command.
 For more information, see the
 [Docker documentation][docker-postgres].

-The link provided in these instructions is for the latest version of TimescaleDB
+The link provided in these instructions is for the latest version of Timescale
 on PostgreSQL 14.
 To find other Docker tags you can use, see the
 [Dockerhub repository][dockerhub].

-## Set up the TimescaleDB extension
+## Set up the Timescale extension

-When you have PostgreSQL and TimescaleDB installed, you can connect to it from
+When you have PostgreSQL and Timescale installed, you can connect to it from
 your local system using the `psql` command-line utility.
 This is the same tool
 you might have used to connect to PostgreSQL before, but if you haven't
 installed it yet, check out the [installing psql][install-psql] section.

 <Procedure>

-### Setting up the TimescaleDB extension
+### Setting up the Timescale extension

 <Highlight type="important">
-If you installed TimescaleDB from the pre-built Docker container, then you
+If you installed Timescale from the pre-built Docker container, then you
-probably already have the TimescaleDB extension, and you can skip this procedure.
+probably already have the Timescale extension, and you can skip this procedure.
 </Highlight>

 1. On your local system, at the command prompt, connect to the PostgreSQL